GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-12-15 02:27:14 IST
+This content is dynamically generated in Indian Time (IST): 2025-12-15 02:49:20 IST

 Current Weather in Coimbatore:
-Temperature: 21.88 °C
+Temperature: 19.88 °C
-Condition: haze
+Condition: mist